timknapen/Raspberry/readme.md

 	libdl.so.2: could not read symbols: Invalid operation

-You'll need the absolute paths in those files and the bad symlinks.
+You'll need to correct the absolute paths in those files and the bad symlinks.
-Do not touch the ones on your Pi, only the ones in `/Volumes/xtools`!
+**Do not touch the ones on your Pi, only the ones in `/Volumes/xtools/`!**

 I had to fix these: